Frame Guidance: Training-Free Guidance for Frame-Level Control in Video Diffusion Models: Method

 \subsection{Frame guidance}

 In \autoref{algo:freedom}, we provide the overall procedure of our \fg, which incorporates both the latent slicing and VLO.
-Given a set of frame-level controls $c_{\texttt{frames}}$ and selected frame indices $\mathcal{I} \subseteq \{i_1, \cdots \}$ where we apply the guidance, we first compute their corresponding latent indices $\mathcal{J} \subseteq \{j_1, \cdots \}$ (see \autoref{fig:slice}(b)).
-For pre-defined generation phases $t_{L}$ and $t_{D}$, we optimize the video latents in the following manner: At each denoising step $t > t_D$, we extract the sliced latents $z_{0|t}^{\mathcal{J}}$ from the latent indices $\mathcal{J}$ (\highlightline{Line 7}) and compute the guidance loss $g_t = \grad_{z_t} \loss_e (x^{\mathcal{I}}_{0|t}, c_{\texttt{frames}})$ (Lines 8-9).
-With VLO strategy, we deterministically optimize the latent $z_t$ (\highlightline{Line 11}) in the layout stage ($t> t_{L}$), and optionally switch to time-travel trick (\autoref{algo:timetravel}) during the detail stage ($ t_{L}\geq t>t_D $).
-After performing latent optimization $M$ times, we proceed to the next denoising step via DDIM \cite{song2020denoising}.
-Our \fg algorithm for flow matching based models, such as Wan~\citep{wan2025}, is provided in Appendix~\ref{app:frame_guidance_flow_matching}.
+Given a set of frame-level controls $c_{\texttt{frames}}$ and selected frame indices $\mathcal{I} \subseteq \{i_1, \cdots \}$ to apply the guidance, we first compute their corresponding latent indices $\mathcal{J} \subseteq \{j_1, \cdots \}$ (see \autoref{fig:slice}(b)).
+For pre-defined generation phases $t_E$ and $t_L$ (we provide details on determining their values in Appendix~\ref{app:ablation}), we optimize the video latents in the following manner: At each denoising step $t > t_L$, we extract the sliced latents $z_{0|t}^{\mathcal{J}}$ from the latent indices $\mathcal{J}$ (\highlightline{Line 7}) and compute the guidance loss $g_t = \grad_{z_t} \loss_e (x^{\mathcal{I}}_{0|t}, c_{\texttt{frames}})$ (Lines 8-9).
+We optimize the latent $z_t$ using VLO (\highlightline{Line 11}) where $z_t$ is updated deterministically in the early denoising steps ($t> t_E$) and stochastically (\autoref{algo:timetravel}) during the later steps ($ t_E\geq t>t_L$).
+After $M$ times of latent optimization, we proceed to the next denoising step via DDIM \cite{song2020denoising}.
+We provide detailed time-travel algorithm and \fg algorithm for flow matching based models, such as Wan~\citep{wan2025}, in Appendix~\ref{app:frame_guidance_flow_matching}.